Applications to Penn's graduate mathematics program should be submitted electronically. We no longer accept hard copy application forms.

 (2) The deadline for submission of applications is December 31, in the case of applications that request financial support.
 If some of the material related to the application (letters of recommendation or test scores) is received a few weeks later, the application can still be considered.
 But since the Admissions Committee reads the files during January, and then meets near the end of January, material must arrive by then in order to be considered during the admission process.

 If supplementary application materials are submitted after January 1 (whether or not financial support is being requested), a follow-up email message should be sent to the Mathematics Department's Graduate Group Chair, indicating what has been submitted.
 This includes letters of recommendation.

 (3) In order to submit an on-line application, it is necessary to list at least three people (generally mathematics professors) as writers of letters of recommendation.
 Once your application is submitted, you cannot arrange for any additional letter writers (beyond those you listed in your application) to upload letters directly to the online system.
-Instead, if you wish to get additional letters beyond those you indicated on your application, you can ask the additional letter writers to email their letters to the Mathematics Graduate Coordinator, Reshma Tanna.
+Instead, if you wish to get additional letters beyond those you indicated on your application, you can ask the additional letter writers to email their letters to the Mathematics Graduate Administrator, Reshma Tanna.
 In their message they should state that this letter is for your application to the Mathematics Graduate Program and that the letter should be uploaded to your application.

 (4) Admissions decisions are made by the Mathematics Graduate Admissions Committee, and not by individual professors.
 Therefore, requests for admission should not be sent to individual members of the faculty, and instead should be submitted as indicated above.
 Nevertheless, applicants may wish to contact specific professors with whom they may have a particular interest in working, in order to discuss the possibility of applying and in doing research in their area (but should not send mass emails to professors).